trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 This is the mechanism that prevents rigid bodies from remaining in penetrated or numerically stuck wall-contact states when adaptive timesteps collapse in the settled-contact regime.

+Under the "no dormant API" rule, this is also the PR where `resting_contact_projection` should first appear as a user-facing runtime option.

 ### Why this PR exists separately